themanyone/whisper_dictation/README.md

 - Launches & controls apps, with `pyautogui`,
 - Optionally communicates with OpenAI `ChatGPT` or an included chat server.
 - Optionally speaks answers out loud with `mimic3`.
+- Client and server versions included.

 Get it from https://github.com/themanyone/whisper_dictation.git

 **The ship's computer.** Inspired by the *Star Trek* television series.
 Talk to your computer any time.
 And have it answer back with clear, easy-to-understand speech.
+Network it throughout the ship.
 Use your voice to write Captain's Log entries when the internet is down, when satellites are no longer working, or in the far reaches of the galaxy, "where no man has gone before."

 **Privacy focused.** Most voice keyboards, dictation, translation, and chat bots depend on sending data to remote servers, which is a privacy concern.
 Keep data off the internet and confidential.
 A CUDA-enabled video card with at least 4GB is all that's needed to run an uncensored virtual assistant that listens and responds via voice.
 While being completely free, offline, and independent.